pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 ==================

 We can also configure an application to use SQLite for storing events.
-To use the library's :ref:`SQLite infrastructure <SQLite>`, set ``PERSISTENCE_MODULE`` to the value ``'eventsourcing.sqlite'``.
+To use the library's :ref:`SQLite module <SQLite>`, set ``PERSISTENCE_MODULE`` to the value ``'eventsourcing.sqlite'``.
-When using the library's SQLite infrastructure, the environment variable ``SQLITE_DBNAME`` must also be set.
+When using the library's SQLite module, the environment variable ``SQLITE_DBNAME`` must also be set.
 This value will be passed to Python's :func:`sqlite3.connect`.